stereobooster/stereobooster.github.io/_posts/2016-05-14-proofreading-software.md

 proselint file/path.md
 ```

 While software can be helpful, please do not forget about good old books.
-Classic book on the subject is [The Elements of Style by William Strunk, Jr.](https://www.gutenberg.org/files/37134/37134-h/37134-h.htm)
+Classic book on the subject is [The Elements of Style by William Strunk, Jr.](https://www.gutenberg.org/files/37134/37134-h/37134-h.htm) **TODO** republish using gitbook.

 ## LanguageTool